|The Titanic Centre with the Harland & Woolf shipyard in the background|

 Prof Jim Mallory ...
 Origins of the IrishThe final schedule with full titles of the presentations will be published shortly.
 And there will be a social dinner each evening in a local hostelry or restaurant.

 Ed Gilbert ...
-The Irish DNA Atlas Project - final results
+The Irish DNA Atlas Project - latest results

 Martin McDowell ...
 DNA & the North of Ireland Family History Society